 Now is the time to enter the learning analytics field and make a difference in the education of current students and lifelong learners.
 To do so requires a solid foundational understanding of quantitative methods, combined with expertise in constructing, merging, managing, cleaning, and analyzing data using cutting-edge software and techniques.

-Northeastern offers a Graduate Certificate and Master of Education in Learning Analytics to prepare students to meet the growing demand.
+Northeastern offers a Graduate Certificate to prepare students to meet the growing demand.
 Students learn key analytics concepts and theories, and discover how to select, prepare, implement, interpret, and evaluate learning analytic models appropriately.

 What impact do you want to have on the future of education?